-OBJECTIVE OF SPITE AND MALICE: Play all your cards from your ‘payoff pile’ to the center stacks.
+OBJECTIVE OF SPITE AND MALICE: Play cards from your ‘payoff pile’ to the center stacks until they are empty.

 NUMBER OF PLAYERS: 2 players